zzRafael/Asteroid_shooter/README.md

 # Asteroid_shooter
- A simple game from Udemy course
+It's a simple game in Python.